 Creating environments for healthy human development and a healthy biosphere for generations to come.

-Increasing numbers of children are losing contact with the natural world.
-The purpose of the Natural Learning Initiative is to promote the importance of the natural environment in the daily experience of all children, through environmental design, action research, education, and dissemination of information.
+Increasing numbers of children are growing up with insufficient contact with the natural world.
+To counteract this trend, the Natural Learning Initiative offers evidence-based design assistance, professional development, and information resources to advance experience of the natural environment in the daily lives of all children.

 PROJECTS are typically concentrated, short duration efforts that focus on specific design issues or involve a single aspect of a program (e.g., design assistance, evaluation, professional development or policy initiative).

 PROGRAMS integrate design assistance, evaluation, professional development, and policy initiatives, with the aim of achieving higher levels of sustained quality.
 These activities are often tied to a multi-year project, which may include much more.